2h3ph3rd/2h3ph3rd.github.io/docs/security/05-web/proxy.md

 - Sequencer: measure the entropy of token strings.
 - Decoder: encode, decode, or hash data.
 - Comparer: find difference between two requests.
+- Extender: extend Burp features adding plugins from the BApp Store or your disk.

 ### Intruder